crossplane/docs/content/master/concepts/environment-configs.md

 ### Patch between Composite resource and environment

-To patch between Composite resource and environment define patches at `spec.environment.patches` in [function-patch-and-transform]'s `Resources` input.
+To patch between Composite resource and environment define patches at `spec.environment.patches` in the `Resources` input of [function-patch-and-transform].

 Use the `ToCompositeFieldPath` patch type to copy data from the in-memory environment to the Composite resource.
 Use the `FromCompositeFieldPath` to copy data from the Composite resource to the in-memory environment.

 ```yaml {label="xrpatch",copy-lines="none"}